nasa-gibs/gibs-api-docs/docs/gis-usage.md

 ![ArcGIS Online, Add Layer from URL](img/AGOL-AddLayer2.png)

-* Paste one of the [GIBS WMS endpoints](../access-basics/#ogc-web-map-service-wms) into the "URL" field; note that the [GIBS EPSG:3857 WMS endpoint](https://gibs.earthdata.nasa.gov/wms/epsg3857/best/wms.cgi) works best since this is the native projection of the ArcGIS Online map.
+* Paste one of the [GIBS WMS endpoints](../access-basics/#ogc-web-map-service-wms) into the "URL" field; note that the GIBS EPSG:3857 WMS endpoint: https://gibs.earthdata.nasa.gov/wms/epsg3857/best/wms.cgi, works best since this is the native projection of the ArcGIS Online map.

 ![ArcGIS Online, Add Layer Endpoint](img/AGOL-AddLayer3.png)